zellwk/zellwk.com/src/posts/2019-01-30-write-dirty-code.md

 Good writing comes from refining bad writing.
 It's called editing.
 It's where we slash and burn anything that doesn't help us deliver the message we want to deliver.

 Good code comes from editing too.
-Except we call this process refactoring: Changing the code the way its written without affecting the its behavior.
+Except we call this process refactoring: Changing code the way its written without affecting its behavior.

 You have to write bad code to get the creative juices flowing.
 Then you have to edit your bad code so others can understand it.